peteroupc/peteroupc.github.io/colorgen.md

 Colors can also be represented as functions that describe a color sensation at each wavelength of the visible spectrum.
 There are two cases of objects that provoke such a color sensation:

-- **Light sources.** A source of white or colored light is described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.
+- **Light sources.** A source of light is described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.
 In 1931, the CIE published three _color matching functions_, which, when multiplied by a spectral power distribution and then integrated, give the three coordinates of the light's perceived color in the _XYZ color model_.
 (Here, the Y coordinate of an XYZ color is also called [_luminance_](#Luminance_Grayscale).)
 Although spectral power distributions and color matching functions are continuous functions, in practice the "integration" is done by sampling at discrete wavelengths.
 - **Reflective objects.** Most objects in nature merely reflect light, rather than being sources of light themselves.
 The light they reflect can be described by a _reflectance curve_, which describes the fraction of light reflected at each wavelength of the visible spectrum.
 The light received by the object is called an _illuminant_, and finding an object's perceived color requires knowing its reflectance curve, the illuminant's spectral power distribution, and the color matching functions in use.

 In the pseudocode below: